-Rationalwiki is a snarky version of Wikipedia with looser standards and a SJW infestation.
-A lot of the content is quite decent, but the site’s leadership gives free reigns to a small group of SJWs to basically use the website’s prominent Google position to defame people they dislike.
+To understand the situation, one has to learn about a certain person named Oliver D. Smith, and a website called Rationalwiki (RW).
+RW is a snarky version of Wikipedia with looser standards of evidence (often none), and a very heavy left-wing slant.
+The website looks like Wikipedia, so many people think it is Wikipedia, not realizing that there are many Wiki projects on the internet.
+Much of the content on RW is quite decent, but the site’s leadership gives free reign to a small group of vicious individuals who basically use the website’s prominent Google position to defame people they dislike.
 At some point, an individual named Oliver D. Smith started using this site, and creating pages on persons he dislikes.
 He is quite explicit about this strategy:

 Emil Kirkegaard is a university undergraduate who set up his own journals because he cannot get his racist work published in peer-reviewed science journals (and yes, he is the editor of his own journal).
 He’s very arrogant and thinks he is super-intellectual when he’s a total dumbass.
 I debated John Fuerst (a neo-Nazi/white nationalist) who Kirkegaard has published in his pseudo-journal on the OpenPsych forum – it ran to about twenty or more pages.
 Also, I created both their entries at Rationalwiki to warn the internet about these people.
 They aren’t scientists, but pseudo-scientists.
 It doesn’t surprise me something like this would happen.